 - Bid very low and set a large timeout.
 This minimizes cost by getting instances only when available at a low price

 - Bid at about 100% (or just above) and achieve good general cost reduction while occasionally falling back to On-Demand instances

 - Bid very high (say 200%) and be virtually guaranteed to get an instance even when AWS is running low on excess capacity

 Hybrid Clusters and Data Placement

-The Hybrid auto-scaled clusters are best suited for applications which can use Spot Instances for lower costs but also need better stability for avoiding data corruption.
+The Hybrid auto-scaled clusters are best suited for applications that can use Spot Instances for lower costs but also need better stability for avoiding data corruption.
 Hybrid clusters have a new HDFS block placement policy which ensures that at least one replica of file local to a Spot instance resides on a stable On-Demand instance.
-If the cluster loses Spot instances (many times in bulk) – a replica of the data continues to exist on On-Demand instances which will eventually be replicated to other nodes conforming to cluster’s replication factor.
+If the cluster loses Spot instances (many times in bulk) – a replica of the data continues to exist on On-Demand instances which will eventually be replicated to other nodes conforming to the cluster’s replication factor.
 Because of the above strategy, all Spot instances can now participate as data nodes in the cluster without compromising on the availability and integrity of HDFS.
-When spot nodes are added, the storage capacity and the bandwidth of the cluster increases and the cluster is no longer bottle-necked by the core nodes.
+When spot nodes are added, the storage capacity and the bandwidth of the cluster increase, and the cluster is no longer bottle-necked by the core nodes.

 Example and User Interface